 Level of public infl uence During development of action plan During implementation of action plan Empower The government handed decision- making power to members of the public.
 Collaborate There was iterative dialogue AND the public helped set the agenda.
-The government gave feedback on Involve Consult The public could give inputs. Х Inform The government provided the public with information on the action plan. Х No Consultation No consultation
+Involve The government gave feedback on how public inputs were considered.
+Consult The public could give inputs. Х Inform The government provided the public with information on the action plan. x No Consultation No consultation